Entry-Level Motocross Boots

 The AXO Drone is a basic entry-level motocross boot that's priced accordingly.

 Fly Racing Maverik:

-Fly Racing has been around a long time and one of the first motocross boots we ever bought were a pair of Fly 805s over fifteen years ago which lasted for quite a few years.
+Fly Racing has been around a long time and we bought a pair of Fly 805 MX boots over fifteen years ago which lasted for quite a few years.
 Fly Racing's Maverik boots have been updated for 2019 and it's great to see Fly revising the Maverik while still keeping them affordable.
 The 2019 list price is $129 for black or white, and $139 for colors, and you can probably find the 2018 and older Maverik boots for around $100.

 The 2019 Maverik is available on Amazon or you can try the Fly Racing website.
 You can check to see if Amazon still has any of the 2018 Maverik boots leftover, but there might not be a wide selection of sizes.
 The boots are easy to tell apart because the 2019 Maverik has a different logo, a solid black heat shield, three buckles, and a bonded sole without a toe cap.
 The image below shows the 2019 Fly Maverik on the left and the 2018 Fly Maverik on the right: